-Any missed hours must be made up before a student shall be permitted to graduate.
 If a student is unable to attend scheduled externship/student clinic hours for any reason, the student must notify career services as soon as possible in order to schedule the required make-up hours.
+All hours of externship or student clinic must be completed by the scheduled end date of the program.